Kalsia: Geography

-The area of Kalsia was 435 km^{2} (168 sq mi), consisting of 20 detached pieces of territory in the Ambala and Ferozepur districts, lying mainly between 30° 12 and 30° 25 N and 77° 21 and 77° 35 E. It was divided into 3 major parts: two tehsils, Chhachhrauli and Basi, and a sub-tehsil named Chirak, in Ferozepur district.
+The area of Kalsia was 435 km^{2} (168 sq mi), consisting of 20 detached pieces of territory in the Ambala and Ferozepur districts, lying mainly between 30°12' and 30°25'N and 77°21' and 77°35'E. It was divided into 3 major parts: two tehsils, Chhachhrauli and Basi, and a sub-tehsil named Chirak, in Ferozepur district.
 It had contained 181 villages in 1903.
 The capital of Kalsia state was Chhachhrauli.

 History

 The state of Kalsia was founded by Gurbaksh Singh in 1760.
 He joined the Kroria Misl of the Sikh Confederacy.
-Maharaja Ranjit Singh had granted the estate of Chhachhrauli to Raja Gurbaksh Singh, a commander of his troops and a resident of Kalsia village.
-Maharaja Goorbaksh Sigh named the state "Kalsia" and Chhachhrauli became its capital city.
+Maharaja Ranjit Singh had granted the estate of Chhachhrauli to Gurbaksh Singh, a commander of his troops and a resident of Kalsia village.
+Gurbaksh Singh named the state "Kalsia" and Chhachhrauli became its capital city.

 Raja Gurbaksh Singh was not famous, but his successor and son, Jodh Singh was an able person.
 At that time the area of Kalsia state comprised the territory between the Yamuna and the Markanda stream.
 Jodh Singh captured Dera Basi from Sardar Khajan Singh and also acquired territories of Lohal and Achrak.
-When Maharaja Ranjit Singh attacked and occupied Naraingarh in the Shivaliks in 1807, Jodh Singh was with him.
+When Ranjit Singh attacked and occupied Naraingarh in the Shivaliks in 1807, Jodh Singh was with him.
 In recognition of his services, Ranjit Singh presented him territories of Badala, Kameri and Chhabbal.